 Writing job descriptions that are not clear is one of the mistakes that hiring executives make during the hiring process.
 Writing a good job description should not only focus on the traditional ‘what the organization needs from the employee.’

 For a productive recruitment process, you also need to tell the candidates what is in for them.
 It is the part that you mention the remuneration they will get.
 That way, you will be able to narrow down on the employees that are qualified for the job, and seeking what you have stated as a return for their input in the organization.
-Be as detailed as possible when writing a job description, it will also help in avoid future misunderstanding.
+Be as detailed as possible when writing a job description, it will also help in avoiding future misunderstanding.

-For hiring process to be effective.
+For the hiring process to be effective.
 You should not be a loner, input from others at this point will be very valuable.
 There are some things about a candidate you may notice, which may be helpful in your selection.
 Having something by your side will help you not to miss some of the details.
 Also, you can’t always trust your judgment, you might be wrong at some point, and an extra head will come in handy.

 Do not waste time on magic bullet questions.
 Instead, focus on questions that will get you the right person for the job.
 Magic bullet questions will not help you to know the candidates’ abilities and experience in the field.